awsdocs/amazon-emr-management-guide/doc_source/emr-connect-master-node-ssh.md

 ------

-## Connect to the Master Node Using SSH and an Amazon EC2 Private Key on Linux, Unix, and Mac OS X<a name="emr-connect-linux"></a>
+## Connect to the master node using SSH and an Amazon EC2 private key on Linux, Unix, and Mac OS X<a name="emr-connect-linux"></a>

 To create an SSH connection authenticated with a private key file, you need to specify the Amazon EC2 key pair private key when you launch a cluster\.
 If you launch a cluster from the console, the Amazon EC2 key pair private key is specified in the **Security and Access** section on the **Create Cluster** page\.
-For more information about accessing your key pair, see [Amazon EC2 Key Pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+For more information about accessing your key pair, see [Amazon EC2 key pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 Your Linux computer most likely includes an SSH client by default\.
 For example, OpenSSH is installed on most Linux, Unix, and macOS operating systems\.
 You can check for an SSH client by typing ssh at the command line\.
 If your computer does not recognize the command, install an SSH client to connect to the master node\.
 The OpenSSH project provides a free implementation of the full suite of SSH tools\.
 For more information, see the [OpenSSH](http://www.openssh.org/) website\.